 Read the full case study!

-If you are a well-known brand with many resources, you have the opportunity to attract shoppers in an unconventional way.
-This is exactly what Carlsberg did!
-For their brand activation, they decided to rely on guerrilla marketing.
+If you are a well-known brand with many resources, you have the opportunity to attract shoppers unconventionally.
+Carlsberg did precisely this using guerrilla marketing.

-Another great initiative from Ikea.
-Back in 2016, Ikea decided to offer customers who love to cook a place to show off their skills.
-For 1 week, people could book a cooking and dining space at an Ikea store.
+In 2016, Ikea decided to offer customers who love to cook a place to show off their skills.
+For one week, people could book a cooking and dining space at an Ikea store.
 Customers get to test different products while spending time with family and friends in an Ikea store.

-Last, but not least, Contours found an innovative way to “activate” the brand.
-Since kids can’t review their own strollers, Contours decided to make adult-size strollers so the parents could test them.
-Even if you didn’t test it and just saw a massive stroller in the park, you will still remember this brand.
+Last but not least, Contours found an innovative way to “activate” the brand.
+Since kids can’t review their strollers, Contours decided to make adult-size strollers so the parents could test them.
+Even if you didn’t try it and just saw a massive stroller in the park, you will still remember this brand.

 Felt inspired by these successful brand activations?
 It might be time to implement your own.
-If you are looking for a great in-store brand activation solution, get in touch to find out more about Tokinomo.
+If you are looking for a great in-store brand activation solution, get in touch to learn more about Tokinomo.